 Tony Bruno is beyond just another sports talk show host.
-Tony's show Into the Night is nationally syndicated and airs on over 250 radio stations including Premiere Radio, Fox Sports Radio, and DIRECTV/Content Factory Network.
-Tony also has a daily local radio show on ESPN 97.5, The Fanatic in Philadelphia.
+Tony’s show Into the Night was nationally syndicated and aired on over 250 radio stations including Premiere Radio, Fox Sports Radio, and DIRECTV/Content Factory Network.
+Tony also had a daily local radio show on ESPN 97.5, The Fanatic in Philadelphia.

 Tony is a true living legend in the sports radio business, having helped launch both the ESPN Radio and Fox Sports Radio networks as well as working for Sporting News Radio.

 When ESPN decided to launch a national radio network in 1992, Bruno was the first voice they used to anchor what–to this day–is still considered the finest lineup of weekend talent ever assembled.

 In 2000, Bruno moved on to launch Fox Sports Radio from LA.
 The west coast has been receptive to Tony’s blend of style, humor and substance, as the Los Angeles Times called him “possibly the best sports talk show host in America.”
 He was a regular on the Best Damn Sports Show Period on Fox Sports TV, appeared on many local and national programs, and was picked as one of the “101 Best Things in LA” by Los Angeles Magazine in the 2004 Best of LA edition.